bluciam/super-heroines-pyladiesMTL/README.md

 ## Collaborations

-- If you think you should be a collaborato, drop me a line and tell me why.
+- If you think you should be a collaborator, drop me a line and tell me why.
 - If you do not want to be collaborator and you are one, let me know, and I will delete your name from the list.